 4. Starting or running your own business

-Once you’ve made a business plan and it’s been approved, you can get:
+Once you’ve made a business plan that your mentor has approved, you:

-- a loan to help with start-up costs
+- can apply for a loan to help with start-up costs

 - apply for a start-up loan if your business is less than 2 years old

-You may be able to get extra support through an Access to Work grant if you have a disability, health or mental health condition and you’re getting New Enterprise Allowance.
+You may be able to get extra support through an Access to Work grant.